 Who wants to be tidier?
 It's not as hard as you think.
-Those people with effortlessly clean homes just know a few rules that you don't and we're here to spill.
+Those people with effortlessly clean homes aren't superheroes — they just know a few rules that you don't.
+But we're here to spill.

 Tidy people wouldn't dream of going to bed with dishes in the sink.
 They know that doing a quick sweep for out-of-place-items every night before bed will help them and their home get a fresh start in the morning.
 Keeping up with the clutter frequently makes it an easy, do-able task rather than an overwhelming chore.